waleedhad/AudioMuse-AI-cuda_12.2/README.md

 * **Cons:** Requires setting number of components, computationally intensive (can be slow), sensitive to initialization.

 **Recommendation:** Start with **K-Means** for general use due to its speed in the evolutionary search.
 Experiment with **GMM** for more nuanced results.
 Use **DBSCAN** if you suspect many outliers or highly irregular cluster shapes.
 Using a high number of runs (default 1000\) helps the integrated evolutionary algorithm to find a good solution.

+### Montecarlo Evolutionary Approach

+AudioMuse-AI doesn't just run a clustering algorithm once; it employs a sophisticated Monte Carlo evolutionary approach, managed within `tasks.py`, to discover high-quality playlist configurations.
+Here's a high-level overview:

+1.  **Multiple Iterations:** The system performs a large number of clustering runs (defined by `CLUSTERING_RUNS`, e.g., 1000 times).
+In each run, it experiments with different parameters for the selected clustering algorithm (K-Means, DBSCAN, or GMM) and for Principal Component Analysis (PCA) if enabled.
+These parameters are initially chosen randomly within pre-defined ranges.

+2.  **Evolutionary Strategy:** As the runs progress, the system "learns" from good solutions:
+    *   **Elite Solutions:** The parameter sets from the best-performing runs (the "elites") are remembered.
+    *   **Exploitation & Mutation:** For subsequent runs, there's a chance (`EXPLOITATION_PROBABILITY_CONFIG`) that instead of purely random parameters, the system will take an elite solution and "mutate" its parameters slightly.
+This involves making small, random adjustments (controlled by `MUTATION_INT_ABS_DELTA`, `MUTATION_FLOAT_ABS_DELTA`, etc.) to the elite's parameters, effectively exploring the "neighborhood" of good solutions to potentially find even better ones.

+3.  **Comprehensive Scoring:** Each clustering outcome is evaluated using a composite score.
+This score is a weighted sum of several factors, designed to balance different aspects of playlist quality:
+    *   **Playlist Diversity:** Measures how varied the predominant characteristics (e.g., moods, danceability) are across all generated playlists.
+    *   **Playlist Purity:** Assesses how well the songs within each individual playlist align with that playlist's central theme or characteristic.
+    *   **Internal Clustering Metrics:** Standard metrics evaluate the geometric quality of the clusters:
+        *   **Silhouette Score:** How distinct are the clusters?
+        *   **Davies-Bouldin Index:** How well-separated are the clusters relative to their intra-cluster similarity?
+        *   **Calinski-Harabasz Index:** Ratio of between-cluster to within-cluster dispersion.

+4.  **Configurable Weights:** The influence of each component in the final score is determined by weights (e.g., `SCORE_WEIGHT_DIVERSITY`, `SCORE_WEIGHT_PURITY`, `SCORE_WEIGHT_SILHOUETTE`).
+These are defined in `config.py` and allow you to tune the algorithm to prioritize, for example, more diverse playlists over extremely pure ones, or vice-versa.

+5.  **Best Overall Solution:** After all iterations are complete, the set of parameters that yielded the highest overall composite score is chosen.
+The playlists generated from this top-scoring configuration are then presented and created in Jellyfin.

+This iterative and evolutionary process allows AudioMuse-AI to automatically explore a vast parameter space and converge on a clustering solution that is well-suited to the underlying structure of your music library.

 ### **AI Playlist Naming**